sumibi-yakitori/sumibi-yakitori/hid.md

 ![Burst Core](https://m.media-amazon.com/images/I/61GoNz2MS0L._AC_SL200_.jpg)

 - Price: 3400 JPY
-- The main switch is optical and is said to prevent chattering, but the clicking sound is light and cheap but not that unpleasant.
+- The main switch is optical and is said to prevent chattering but the clicking sound is light and cheap but not that unpleasant
-- Side buttons are large and easy to press.
+- Side buttons are large and easy to press
-- Wheel scrolling on it is little heavy.
+- Wheel scrolling on it is little heavy
 - [Great review](https://www.reddit.com/r/MouseReview/comments/kg4cwk/roccat_burst_core_detailed_review_the_new_budget/?rdt=64162)